karnkaul/LittleEngine3D/README.md

 	1. Run le3d-test (or custom executable target)

 ### Shaders
 LittleEngine3D uses forward rendering with a fixed number of point and directional lights.
-A mesh has a material which supports diffuse and specular textures and various built-in uniforms as defined in `env::g_config`.
+A mesh has a material which supports diffuse and specular textures and various built-in uniforms as defined in `env::g_config` (can be overridden).

 #### Vertex Attributes
 The engine expects vertex shaders to use a specific layout when using `gfx::genVertices()`: